Weather in Me / Fear, 2019

 4-channel video installation, loop

 Timothy Morton suggests that strange, uncanny feelings come together with Hyperobjects.
-“They are already here”, like a suddenly appearing evil character in David Lynch’s Mullholand Drive; that was a reference for one of the video-portrait, that was representing Fear Itself.
+“They are already here”, as a suddenly appearing evil character in David Lynch’s Mullholand Drive; which was a reference for one of the video-portrait, representing Fear Itself.

 There’re four video-portraits, that refer to natural cycles, similar to four seasons of the year or four phases of the moon.
 The project pays attention to the circularity of natural events that does not necessarily have a certain linear goal.
 The soundtrack of the video installation includes the remade piece Cycless (1902) by the influential Lithuanian composer Mykalojus Konstantinas Čiurlionis.

 Direction, camera, editing: Dovilė Aleksaitė

 Sound design: Christian Obermaier

 Thanks to: Laura Klimaitė, Sabrina Labis, Emma Bäcklund